 ZEC also introduced a new mechanism to verify registration using mobile phones in addition to the traditional in-person inspections.
 Approximately 900,000 people verified their registration status using mobile phones whilst 1.5 million verified through in-person visits (IRI NDI PEAM, 2018).
 Registration data revealed significant differences between some areas.
 The biggest cities, Harare and Bulawayo, had significantly lower capture rates (EU EOM, 2018).
 Low rates of registration were also noted in some of the rural districts of Matabelaland North and South (EU EOM, 2018).
-This resulted in complaints that insufficient registration kits had been deployed to the opposition strongholds of Harare, Bulawayo and the rest of Matabeleland (Transparency International Zimbabwe [TIZ], 2017).
-In fact, only 6 percent of BVR kits were deployed to these areas during the 'mop-up' exercise, by which point 34 percent of outstanding registrants were located in the two provinces of Bulawayo and Harare (IRI NDI PEAM, 2018).
+This resulted in complaints that insufficient registration kits had been deployed to the opposition strongholds of Harare, Bulawayo and the rest of Matabelaland (Transparency International Zimbabwe [TIZ], 2017).
+In fact, only 6 percent of BVR kits were deployed to these areas during the 'mop-up' exercise, by which point 34 percent of outstanding registrants were located

+In many rural areas, political and traditional leaders demanded details of the slips to keep a register of voters and cast doubt over the secrecy of their vote.
+(EU EOM, 2018). in the two provinces of Bulawayo and Harare (IRI NDI PEAM, 2018).
 Thus, what was meant to be a new and clean exercise of voter registration was carried out in such an uneven manner that it reduced public confidence in ZEC and reified notions of ZEC's pro-ZANU PF bias.